 And while you do, add these four thoughts to it:

 You without a job is a state of temporariness, lasting for a limited amount of time.
 Not having a job is as temporary as summer and winter, nighttime and storms, TV shows and hemlines.
-It’s only if you give up looking that you’ll make it permanent.
+It is only if you give up looking that you will make it permanent.

 As Thomas Edison cautions, "Many of life's failures are people who did not realize how close they were to success when they gave up."

 How you deal with setbacks (big or small) determines results.

 Failure is not the lack of success.
 Failure is staying down when you trip or stumble.
 It is giving up, checking out, or shutting down.